 - 25 An entity shall recognise a group of insurance contracts it issues from the earliest of the following: - (a) the beginning of the coverage period of the group of contracts; - (b) the date when the first payment from a policyholder in the group becomes due; and - (c) for a group of onerous contracts, when the group becomes onerous. - 26 If there is no contractual due date, the first payment from the policyholder is deemed to be due when it is received.
-An entity is required to determine whether any contracts form a group of onerous contracts applying paragraph 16 before the earlier of the dates set out in paragraphs 25(a) and 25(b) if facts and circumstances indicate there is such a group. - 27 An entity shall recognise an asset or liability for any insurance acquisition cash flows relating to a group of issued insurance contracts that the entity pays or receives before the group is recognised, unless it chooses to recognise them as expenses or income applying paragraph 59(a).
-An entity shall derecognise the asset or liability resulting from such insurance acquisition cash flows when the group of insurance contracts to which the cash flows are allocated is recognised (see paragraph 38(b)).

-In recognising a group of insurance contracts in a reporting period, an entity shall include only contracts issued by the end of the reporting period and shall make estimates for the discount rates at the date of initial recognition (see paragraph B73) and the coverage units provided in the reporting period (see paragraph B119).
-An entity may issue more contracts in the group after the end of a reporting period, subject to paragraph 22.
-An entity shall add the contracts to the group in the reporting period in which the contracts are issued.
+An entity is required to determine whether any contracts form a group of onerous contracts applying paragraph 16 before the earlier of the dates set out in paragraphs 25(a) and 25(b) if facts and circumstances indicate there is such a group. - 27 [Deleted] - 28 In recognising a group of insurance contracts in a reporting period, an entity shall include only contracts that individually meet one of the criteria set out in paragraph 25 and shall make estimates for the discount rates at the date of initial recognition (see paragraph B73) and the coverage units provided in the reporting period (see paragraph B119).
+An entity may include more contracts in the group after the end of a reporting period, subject to paragraphs 14-22.
+An entity shall add a contract to the group in the reporting period in which that contract meets one of the criteria set out in paragraph 25.
 This may result in a change to the determination of the discount rates at the date of initial recognition applying paragraph B73.
-An entity shall apply the revised rates from the start of the reporting period in which the new contracts are added to the group.
+An entity shall apply the revised rates from the start of the reporting period in which new contracts are added to the group.